Creston, British Columbia: Central Kootenay

-First Nations and European early visitors
+History

 The Lower Kootenay Band of the Ktunaxa Nation has occupied the region from time immemorial.
-Tribal members would paddle their canoes across the flooded flats, harvesting wild rice, one of the staples of their diet.
-The people called the Creston area Yaqan Nukiy, meaning "where the rock stands."
+Members would paddle their canoes across the flooded flats to harvest wild rice, one of the staples of their diet.
+The people called the Creston area Yaqan Nukiy, meaning "where the rock stands".
+The Kutenai language is noted for its uniqueness, as were the distinctive sturgeon-nosed canoes.
+Members reside in several local reserves.
+As of 2020, the Lower Kootenay Band is in Stage 4 of the British Columbia Treaty Process.

 Europeans referred to this area as the Goat River district.
-Established in 1865, this section of the Dewdney Trail travelled southeast via present day Wynndel and Creston, before following the Goat River valley northeastward.
-On an 1882 hunting trip, William A. Baillie-Grohman and Teddy Roosevelt camped in the vicinity of today's Creston.
+Established in 1865, the section of the Dewdney Trail travelled southeast via present-day Wynndel and Creston, before following the Goat River valley northeastward.
+On an 1882 hunting trip, William A. Baillie-Grohman and Theodore Roosevelt camped in the vicinity of today's Creston.
 Baillie-Grohman noted the agricultural potential of the flats if protected from flooding.
-The Kutenai language is noted for its uniqueness, as were the tribe's distinctive sturgeon-nosed canoes.
-Members reside in several local reserves.
-As of 2020, the Lower Kootenay Band is in Stage 4 of the British Columbia Treaty Process.

 Name origin

 In 1891, three settlers obtained 160 acre lots.
 Of today's town, John Wilson Dow owned the northern portion, Fred.
 G. Little, the centre, and John Arrowsmith, the southwestern corner.
-The Columbia and Kootenay Steam Navigation Company twice weekly run between Nelson and Bonners Ferry served the growing community on the edge of the flats.
+The Columbia and Kootenay Steam Navigation Company's twice-weekly sailings between Nelson and Bonners Ferry served the growing community on the edge of the flats.

-The place was formerly known as Fred Little's ranch and then as the eighth siding during the Canadian Pacific Railway (CP) construction.
+The place was formerly known as Fred Little's Ranch and then as the Eighth Siding during the construction of the Canadian Pacific Railway.
 The name of Fisher was chosen for the initial timetable published in August 1898, assumedly after Sydney Arthur Fisher, a politician friendly to the railway.

 Some confusion existed as to whether a rename to Sirdar would be adopted.
-Sirdar was the title assigned to the commander-in-chief of the British-controlled Egyptian Army in the late 19th and early 20th centuries.

-Lord Kitchener, who held this position, was equally honoured by the CP station of Kitchener 12 mi northeast.
+Sirdar was the rank assigned to the commander-in-chief of the British-controlled Egyptian Army in the late 19th to early 20th centuries.
+Lord Kitchener, who had held this position, was equally honoured by the CP station of Kitchener 12 mi northeast.
 Sirdar, an existing CP station 15 mi northwest, would also have needed to be renamed in such circumstances.

 Residents preferred the name Creston, which appears to have been in popular use.
 Fred Little selected the name after Creston, Iowa, where he had worked for the Chicago, Burlington and Quincy Railroad, which also stood at the outlet of a major water body.
 The residents petitioned CP to change the name from Fisher to Creston, a request CP granted before late 1899.